The Hardest Part is Learning to Keep it Simple.

 Your chicks can survive several days on the stored yolk in their body, but heat, food and water should be the first priority upon their arrival.
 It’s a good idea to have electrolytes on hand before you pick up your chicks.
 They might look a bit wilted from their travels, and this will help perk them up.
 I don’t usually use electrolytes more than two days.
 A popular brand of electrolytes is Sav-a-Chick, and is available online or at local feed stores.

 Old School Practices

 On the day your chicks arrive you should have a draft free box (lined with paper towels) large enough to provide a heat lamp (red bulb) at one end.
 Be sure to allow enough room for a cooler area so that the hatchlings can get away from the heat source if needed.
 A good rule of thumb is to provide a 1/2 square foot of floor space per chick.

 The temperature in your brooder should be 90-95 degrees for the first week, then decrease the temperature by 5 degrees each week following.
 You can raise or lower the lamp to help obtain that proper temperature.
 If you don’t need to use a heat lamp in the brooder, for the first few days, keep a light on so the chicks can find their food and water.
 After a few days, I suggest switching to a simple night light, just to help prevent piling or suffocation.

-Tip: Heat lamps are often hard to regulate temperatures, another choice is using a Brinsea Ecoglow Chick Brooder.
+Today’s Choice: Heat lamps are often hard to regulate temperatures, another choice is using a Brinsea Chick Brooder.
 They are safer, and you won’t be spending so much time adjusting the heat lamp.
+Available on Amazon.

 Something to watch for that can put your chicks in danger is pasting up, this is simply a poopy butt.
 This is real common in baby chicks, and if not tended to, they won’t be able to poop and can die.
 So keep those fuzzy butts clean by using a baby wipe, or a wet paper towel.
 Learn more about Pasting Up.